SystemsApproach/ops/intro.rst

     console access to the device.
 Additionally, these may integrate with monitoring and other device health telemetry systems.

   * **Inventory Management:** Planning and tracking both the physical (racks, servers, switches, cabling) and virtual (IP ranges and addresses, VLANs) resources is a sub-step of the provisioning process.
-This process frequently starts using simple spreadsheets and text files, but as complexity grows a dedicated database for inventory will facilitate greater automation.
+This process frequently starts using simple spreadsheets and text files, but as complexity grows, a dedicated database for inventory facilitates greater automation.

 * **Lifecycle Management:** Upgrading and replacing functionality (e.g., new services, new features to existing services) over time.